 Sarah Newbold studied the flute with Atarah Ben-Tovim and Alan Lockwood at Huddersfield Polytechnic and at the Guildhall School of Music & Drama with Peter Lloyd.
 She then spent a year at the National Centre for Orchestral Studies.

 Sarah is a member of the Academy of St Martin in the Fields and the New London Orchestra and formerly of both Welsh National Opera and the London Philharmonic.
 As a freelance player she works with most of the orchestras in Britain.
 Sarah is able to work in a great variety of musical styles and situations including opera, symphony and chamber orchestra, film sessions, contemporary music, period instrument, solo and chamber music.
-She is a member of Dragonfly, Cardiff Winds and the Alvor Ensemble
+She is a member of Cardiff Winds and the Alvor Ensemble

-Since 1989 Sarah has been a Professor of Flute at the Guildhall School of Music and Drama and from September 2010, the Royal Welsh College of Music and Drama.
+Since 1989 Sarah has been a Professor of Flute at the Guildhall School of Music and Drama.
 She is sought after as an adjudicator and examiner and has given masterclasses and recitals in Greece, Finland and Norway.
-She has been a regular flute coach for the National Youth Orchestra of Great Britain since 2009, as well as the iCulture Orchestra, based in Poland.
+She has also been the regular coach for the National Youth Orchestra of Great Britain since 2009.
+In September 2010, she joined the Royal Welsh College of Music and Drama as a flute tutor.
 Sarah is a licensed Andover Educator (Body Mapping) and a Senior Fellow of the Higher Education Academy.

-She has received prizes in song accompaniment and has also specialised in flute repertoire, working in masterclasses and recitals with many leading flautists including Alexa Still and Alain Marion, and recording four CDs for flute and piano.
+She has received prizes in song accompaniment and has also specialised in flute repertoire, working in masterclasses and recitals with many leading flautists including Alexa Still and Alain Marion, and recording three CDs for flute and piano.